tomkim825/Liri-node-app/readme.md

 Readme for Liri-node-app

 ```
+Before running this app,
-to install these npm packages run these commands one at a time.
+run these commands one at a time to install necessary packages

 npm install twitter
 npm install spotify
 npm install request
+npm install dotenv

 *******     Commands to run LIRI     *******